Skip to Content

 Method

-2. In a small bowl mix together the salt, garlic powder, onion powder, pepper, chili powder, paprika and cayenne until combined.
+2. In a small bowl, combine the salt, chili powder, paprika, garlic powder, onion powder, pepper, and cayenne.

-4. Rub the seasoning all over the ribs on both sides.
-Place the ribs, meat-side up, onto a rimmed baking sheet.
-If necessary, trim a few ribs off the rack and arrange them all to fit on the baking sheet.
+4. Rub the seasoning all over the ribs.
+Place the ribs, meat-side up, on a large rimmed sheet pan.
+If necessary, trim a few ribs off the rack and arrange them to fit on the pan.

-5. Cover the baking sheet tightly with aluminum foil, and bake until very tender, about 2 1/2-3 hours.
-The meat should be practically falling off the bone.
+5. Cover the baking sheet tightly with aluminum foil, and bake for 2½ to 3 hours, or until the meat easily falls off the bone.

-7. Remove the ribs from the oven.
-Remove the foil and generously brush both sides of the cooked ribs with barbecue sauce.
+6. Remove the ribs from the oven.
+Set aside the foil, then brush both sides of the cooked ribs with ½ cup of barbecue sauce.

 Nutrition Info